Navinsrirangan/Navinsrirangan/README.md

 in your system download tessearact from this link=>https://github.com/UB-Mannheim/tesseract/wiki under windows intaller tesseract-ocr-w32-setup-v5.0.0-alpha.20210811.exe choose 64 bit or 32 bit

-For macOS use this link to download tessaract=>https://tesseract-ocr.github.io/tessdoc/Home.html
+For macOS and others use this link to download tessaract=>https://tesseract-ocr.github.io/tessdoc/Home.html